 Reproduction In Squirrels

-After mating, female squirrels gestate for an average period of 45 days and deliver their litter during early spring or late summer.
+After mating, female squirrels gestate for an average of 45 days and deliver their litter during early spring or late summer.

 Squirrels are polyandrous, and there is no limit to the number of females a single male squirrel impregnates per season.

-The little things such as watching a squirrel move its baby can be just as beautiful as a flower blooming or birds flying in formation.
+The little things, such as watching a squirrel move its baby, can be just as beautiful as a flower blooming or birds flying in formation.

-Next time you see a squirrel moving its baby, be sure to appreciate its protective instincts.
+Next time you see a squirrel moving its baby, appreciate its protective instincts.